Counting The Cost

 At the bottom of your list, write the following prayer.

-“God, I want to become the person you want me to be, so I can fulfill the plan you have prepared for me.
-I now give you ownership of each item on this list so that you can align my life with your will.
-I ask you to build your message into my life so I can speak authentically about your excellence.
-I ask you to give me the character, wisdom, and experience that will enable me to be your faithful and effective messenger.
+“God, I want to walk in harmony with you and serve you in some capacity as long as I live.
+I give you ownership of each item on this list so you can align my life with your will.
+I ask you to imprint your message on my heart so I can speak authentically about your excellence.
+I ask you to give me the character, wisdom, and experience that will enable me to be a faithful and effective messenger.
 I ask you to give me the noble desires that will help me discover my divine destiny.
 I am willing to go wherever you want and do whatever you want.
-Help me to walk in harmony with you for the rest of my life.
 In the name of Jesus, I pray.
 Amen.”

 Read this prayer out loud to God.
 Then sign your name underneath it and record the time and date.
 The entire document is now your contract with God.
 Store it somewhere safe.